Tony04031234/Autonomous-Distributed-Microservice-Orchestration/source/code/README.md

 ### Deploying Applications

-To deploy your Dockerized application on Kubernetes, you need to create a Kubernetes Deployment configuration.
+To deploy the Dockerized application on Kubernetes, you need to create a Kubernetes Deployment configuration.
 Here's a simple example:

 ```
 apiVersion: apps/v1